Cap Times, October 28, 2013.

-With the purchase of 12 hoods or more, Madison Top will donate 1 Mad City crew neck sweatshirt for every Hooded sweatshirt you order, to local homeless shelters.
-So if you order 50 hoods, they will donate 50 Mad City crews.
+In December, Madison Top will donate 1 Mad City crew neck sweatshirt for every hooded sweatshirt you order, to local homeless shelters.
 Please call 608-277-9111 for more information or visit www.madisontop.com.

 A gift of $25, $50 $100 or whatever level you can give will provide shelter, social services, training, rental assistance and transportation necessary for families to move into stable housing and employment, and succeed in school.
 Thank you!